Congratulations to this year’s award winners

 From the award presentation:

-For these reasons, the ISLPMC historic preservation awards committee is extremely proud to recognize the Black Heritage Trail of New Hampshire tonight for its outstanding contributions to the to the recognition and preservation of the state’s heritage and material culture.
-To receive our Annual Preservation Award tonight is Dr. Sharri Robinson.
+For these reasons, the ISLPMC historic preservation awards committee is very proud to recognize the Durkeeville Historical Society tonight for its outstanding contributions to the recognition and preservation of Jacksonville’s heritage and material culture.
+To receive the ISLPMC Historic Preservation Award tonight are DHS President Lloyd Washington and Ms. Barbara Richardson, the organization’s Financial Secretary.

 ISLPMC Historic Preservation Certificate of Merit